Grenada Island Beach

 For anyone wanting to know more about what is grown on Grenada, harvested and produced, head inland and visit a working spice plantation.
 Certain plantation owners in Grenada very cleverly imported the nutmeg tree from the Banda Islands in Indonesia in the 1800’s where disease was decimating the crop; knowing that nutmeg was an excellent and much prized crop worldwide.
 Soon nutmeg trees flourished on the island, becoming, as expected, a big cash crop for island growers.

-What to See and Do on Grenada Island, State of Grenada, Caribbean
+What to See and Do on Yacht Charter on Grenada Island, State of Grenada, Caribbean

 Belmont Estate: Visit an authentic 18th century plantation, where visitors can see a fully functional historic plantation growing nutmeg and mace, cinnamon, allspice, cloves, bay leaves, turmeric, ginger, with their number one product on the Estate being cocoa beans.
 The full processing of the cocoa bean as picked from the tree to the state from which chocolate is possible to be made (at which time, the beans are delivered to the Grenada Chocolate Company) can be seen at Belmont Estate.
 Located on the Estate is a restaurant, serving foods grown in the Estate gardens and seasoned with their herbs and spices.
 Be sure to also visit the Estate Museum, Craft Co-operative, where local artists sell their wares, and gift shop.